neilenns/mobiflight-docs/content/devices/button-switch/adding-device/index.md

 ### Close the MobiFlight modules dialog

 Click the **OK** button to close the MobiFlight modules dialog and return to the main app window.

+> [!TIP]
+> Three-position switches are added to MobiFlight as two separate button devices.
+Repeat the above steps to add a second device
+> that is mapped to the second pin used by the Three-position switch.

 {{%/ steps %}}